LawrenceHunt/CV/README.md

 I love to pick up new things and try to spot the underlying patterns that help you master the basics - whether it's a new language, framework or obscure strategy game.
 I taught msyelf Meteor.js for my final project at Makers Academy, and I'm currently trying my hand at Unity.

-#### An Eye For Design and User Experience
+#### An Eye for Design and User Experience

-As an Art Director I've learned how to create compelling visual narratives, and to communicate a message in ways that stick.
+As an Art Director I've learned how to create compelling visual narratives communicate a message emotively.

 - I have learned how to work with writers, strategists, illustrators and senior developers.
 - I can present ideas clearly with well-designed wireframes and slide decks.
 - I also helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](https://www.psychoanalysis.org.uk)

-### Enthusiastic about ideas
+### Enthusiastic Problem Solver

-I'm good at asking the right questions to generate lots of ideas quickly.
-I'm happy brainstorming alone or as a lively member of a team.
+Whether troubleshooting code or generating new ideas, I'm good at asking the right questions to find an answer.
+I'm equally happy brainstorming alone or as a member of a lively team.

-- While in advertising I collaborated on a large number of ads and content pieces, from initial concepting to production.
+- I collaborated on a large number of commercial and content pieces, from initial concepting to production.
   Like [this one](https://vimeo.com/132842374).
 And [this one](http://huntzachy.com/work/subway/).
 - I won an industry award for a speculative concept to 'gamify' saving between friends - see below.